-In the exceptional circumstance that a contract for employment is not guaranteed, the employee must be able to access the social security rights available to them under national law.
+In the exceptional circumstance that a contract for employment is not guaranteed, the employee must be able to access any social security rights available to them under, and in accordance with, national law.
 The Company does not support regular employment relationships being avoided through use of labour-only contracting, sub-contracting, third-party contracting, home-working arrangements or through apprenticeship schemes where the work is considered temporary and therefore outside the protection of social security benefits and standard labour rights normally protected under contracted regular employment and national law.

-Paid sickness leave, maternity leave and parental leave must be provided .
+Paid sickness leave, maternity leave and parental leave must be provided.